-3.2 Investigation of Existing Structure
+3.2 Study of the Existing Structure

-- (1) The condition of the existing intervention target structure must be investigated in detail. - (2) The restrictions on the existing structure must be investigated.
+(1) The condition of the existing intervention target structure must be studied in detail.

+(2) The restrictions on the existing structure must be studied.

-[Commentary] (1) In the investigation of the existing structure, the condition of the intervention target structure shall be grasped in detail and the information necessary for selecting applicable intervention methods shall be obtained by investigaing the causes of performance degradation.
+[Commentary] (1) In the study of the existing structure, the condition of the intervention target structure shall be grasped in detail and the information necessary for selecting applicable intervention methods shall be obtained by studying the causes of performance degradation.
 In the intervention design and construction, it is necessary to grasp the surface condition of the parts subject to intervention, the properties of the materials in the existing structure, the actions on and environmental conditions of the existing structure and, if any change is present, its type, spatial distribution, etc. If the intervention history is available, the design and construction records, the current condition and others shall be studied and the results shall be taken into consideration when selecting applicable intervention methods.